Local-global questions for divisibility in commutative algebraic groups

 The paper is structured as follows.
-At first we give a hystorical overview of the formulation of the two problems and their classical solutions.
+At first we give a historical overview of the formulation of the two problems and their classical solutions.
 Then we describe a cohomological interpretation for Problem \ref{prob1} and give more details about the link between Problem \ref{prob1}, Problem \ref{prob2} and Cassels' question, that is discussed in Section 4.
 Section 5 is dedicated to Problem \ref{prob2} and Cassels' question.
-In the following Section 6 is dedicated to the description of the results achieved for Problem 1, respectively in the case of elliptic curves, in the case of algebraic tori, in the case of abelian varieties and in the case of general commutative algebraic groups.
-We also describe the information deduced about Problem 2.
-In addition, we give an answer to the local-global divisibility in the open case of semidirect products of a torus of dimension 1 with an elliptic curve.
-In the last section we illustrate some questions related to the two main topics of this paper, as for example the Support Problem \cite{CRS}, the local-global principle for the existence of a torsion point of a prescribed order \cite{Katz} and the local-global principle for the existence of isogenies of prime degree \cite{Sut}.
+In the following Section 6 and Section 7 we describe the affirmative results achieved for the three problems and respectively the known counterexamples.
+As mentioned above, in the last part of the paper we illustrate some questions similar or somehow related to the three problems, among them the Support Problem \cite{CRS}, the problem studied by Katz about the existence of a torsion point of a prescribed order \cite{Katz} and the local-global principle for the existence of isogenies of prime degree \cite{Sut}.
 We give a brief overview of the main results achieved for those problems too and explain their connections with Problem 1 and Problem 2.

-\textbf{Acknowledgments.} The main part of this paper was written when the second author was a guest at the Max Planck Institute for Mathematics in Bonn.
-She thanks every people there for their kind hospitality.
-The authors are grateful to Brendan Creutz for some precious suggestions and for useful discussions.
+\textbf{Acknowledgments.} A part of this paper was written when the second author was a guest at the Max Planck Institute for Mathematics in Bonn.
+She thanks for the hospitality and the excellent work conditions.
+The authors are very grateful to Brendan Creutz for some precious suggestions and for useful discussions.
 They also warmly thank Jacob Stix for helpful discussions.
-They are grateful to Igor Shparlinski and Boris Kunyaskii for having pointed out Remark \ref{density}.
+They are grateful to Igor Shparlinski and Boris Kunyavskii for having pointed out Remark \ref{density}.
 Furthermore the authors deeply thank the anonymous referees for many valuable comments and suggestions.